luxdvie/WS2812Controller/README.md

 This consists of a Node app which serves a simple HTML page to manage the strip and includes libraries to control the strip.

+# Current Animations

+1) Rainbow
+  - Cycle through all colorsand pulse through strip.

+2) Fade 2 Colors
+  - Choose 2 colors and fade the strip between them.

+3) Dance
+  - Pulse colors through the strip is a dancing fashion.

+4) Starry Night
+  - All white LEDs that flicker at random.

 # Hardware

 - WS2812 LED Light Strip